Dual Analog Controller

-The Dual Analog Controller (SCPH-1150 in Japan, SCPH-1180 in the United States, and SCPH-1180e in Europe) is Sony's first handheld analog controller for the PlayStation, and the predecessor to the DualShock.
-Its first official analog controller was the PlayStation Analog Joystick (SCPH-1110).
+The Dual Analog Controller (SCPH-1150 in Japan, SCPH-1180 in the United States, and SCPH-1180e in Europe) is Sony's first handheld analog controller for the PlayStation, and the predecessor to the DualShock; the first analog controller was the PlayStation Analog Joystick (SCPH-1110).

+The Japanese version of the controller (SCPH-1150) also has a single vibration motor inside in order to provide force feedback while playing video games.

 History

 The Dual Analog Controller was first displayed under glass at the PlayStation Expo 96–97, which was held from 1 November to 4 November 1996.
-It was released in Japan in April 1997, coincident with the Japanese releases of analog-capable titles Tobal 2 and Bushido Blade.
-It was advertised as allowing for more precise and fluid control of the games' fighters, with the rumble feature contributing to a more realistic experience.
+It was released in Japan on 25 April 1997, coincident with the Japanese release of vibration and analog-capable title Tobal 2.
+Bushido Blade, another title fully compatible with the controller, had been released previously in March.

 Before its release in the United States, Sony decided that vibration feedback would be removed from the European and American versions of the controller.
 According to a Sony spokesperson, "We evaluated all the features and decided, for manufacturing reasons, that what was most important to gamers was the analog feature."
-Reasons for dropping the vibration feedback reportedly included its being linked to premature malfunction of the controllers.
-There were rumors that Nintendo had attempted to legally block the release of the controller in North America due to the vibration feature's similarity to Nintendo's Rumble Pak, but Nintendo firmly denied that it had taken any form of legal action over Sony's controllers.
+Reasons for dropping the vibration feedback reportedly included it being linked to premature malfunction of the controllers.
+There were rumors that Nintendo had attempted to legally block the release of the controller in North America due to the vibration feature's similarity to Nintendo's Rumble Pak, but Nintendo firmly denied it had taken any form of legal action over Sony's controllers.
 Moreover, according to the United States Patent Office, two employees of Atari Games have held a patent on vibrating game controller technology since March 1991.
-Another theory for the vibration feedback being dropped was that Sony simply wanted to keep the price of the controller down so as to maximize user adoption.
+Another theory for the vibration feedback being dropped was that Sony simply wanted to keep the price of the controller down in order to maximize user adoption.

 It was released in the United States on 27 August 1997, and in Europe in September 1997 with little promotion.
 A few months later, the first DualShock controller was released in Japan on 20 November 1997.

 Namco had already released an analog controller for PlayStation called NeGcon.
-Sony's Dual Analog Controller's analog mode was not compatible with the NeGcon-compatible games such as Wipeout and Ridge Racer.
+Sony's Dual Analog Controller's analog mode was not compatible with the NeGcon-compatible games like Wipeout and Ridge Racer.
 However, Need for Speed II, Gran Turismo, and Gran Turismo 2 feature compatibility with both NeGcon and Dual Analog control schemes.

-Fans of a smaller form factor, Japanese players complained that the very long hand grips made the controller too large to be held properly and the lack of a rumble feature in the U.S. and European models are the most commonly cited reasons that Sony decided to end production of this controller and redesign it.
+Fans of a smaller form factor, Japanese players complained the very long hand grips made the controller too large to be held properly and the lack of a rumble feature in the U.S. and European models are the most commonly cited reasons that Sony decided to end production of this controller and redesign it.
 This redesign eventually became the DualShock.

 The Dual Analog controller was discontinued in all three markets in 1998, to be replaced by the DualShock.